-Formamidine pesticides as amitraz have been described to produce permanent alterations on the development of central nervous system (CNS) such as those that affect monoamine neurotransmitter systems.
-Chlordimeform [N2-(4-chloro-o-tolyl)-N1.N1-dimethylformamidine] (Figure 1), another member of formamidine pesticides family, has also been reported to induce permanent alterations of serotoninergic, noradrenergic and dopaminergic systems in a regionand a sex-dependent way.
+Formamidine pesticides as amitraz have been described to produce permanent alterations on central nervous system's (CNS) development, like those that affect monoamine neurotransmitter systems1.
+Chlordimeform [N2-(4chloro-o-tolyl)-N1.N1-dimethylformamidine] (Figure 1), which belongs to formamidine's family too, has also been reported to induce permanent alterations of serotoninergic, noradrenergic and dopaminergic systems in a region -and a sex- dependent way^{2,3}.